alexander-gekov/tanstack-query-slides/slides.md

 ## Installation in Nuxt

-In Nuxt we register a new NuxtModule
+In Nuxt we register a new Nuxt plugin.

 ```ts{1|5|7-9|11|13-17|19-22}
 // plugins/vue-query.ts